Larkinabout/fvtt-custom-dnd5e/README.md

 ### Hit Points

 #### Massive Damage
 Apply Massive Damage as per the variant rule (DMG pg.
-273).
+273) to player characters, NPCs, or both, with a configurable damage threshold.

 <details>
     <summary>See Video</summary>